Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Overlooking view of the Alcatraz Island, Coit Tower, and North Beach from the Nob Hill hotel

-The view of Alcatraz Island, Coit Tower, and North Beach from a Nob Hill hotel.
+My view of Alcatraz Island, Coit Tower, and North Beach from the Fairmont Hotel in Nob Hill

-Head back to your home base to freshen up after a long afternoon, and most importantly, grab additional layers for the chilly SF evenings!
+Head back to your home base to freshen up after a long afternoon.
+Most importantly, grab additional layers for the chilly SF evenings!
+No matter how warm it is outside, I’d bring a jacket because it will get cold at night once the fog rolls in.

-If Italian isn’t calling your name, head across the street into San Francisco’s Chinatown.
+If Italian isn’t calling your name, head across the street into Chinatown.
 Go to House of Nanking for delicious dumplings, noodles, and more.
+If the line at Nanking is too long, any dim sum place will do.
+Chinatown’s food is some of the best!

 Day 2 – Exploring SF’s Parks, Architecture, & Natural Beauty